KeerthikaNagarajan/commercial-website/README.md

-# Ex-02:
-## Create a commercial website using HTML & CSS
+# Commercial website using HTML & CSS
 ### AIM:
 The aim of this code is to create a commercial website for a car tuning service.
 ### ALGORITHM: